What Are The Costs I Will Typically Have When Buying A Property?

 What is Seller's Assistance

 Lenders will typically allow the seller to pay up to 3% of the Sales price as Buyer’s Closing costs and pre-paids.
+The amount of allowed seller's assistance though changes based on the type of property and mortgage, and the amount of downpayment that the Buyer is using.
+See the chart below to see how that allowable amount can change.

 Doing this means that the purchase price is increased by the amount of the Seller Assistance which means these amounts are then included in an increased mortgage amount.